mustafamyldz/YouTube-user-data-analysis/README.md

-See my website for info about project. https://mustafayildiz3.wixsite.com/youtube-user-data-an
+See my website for pictures and explanations. https://mustafayildiz3.wixsite.com/youtube-user-data-an

 This is a python project that;

 1: Pulls youtube watch history, likes and subscriptions using an API token and client secrets.

 2: Visualizes the data to give a brief understanding.

 3: Uses clustering, ML and statistical analyses to find significant correlations and meaninguful connections spesifically for my data.

 4: Reaches a hypothesis and tests it.

 You can run the program yourself, get your youtube api token into a config.txt and download the clientsecret.json from https://console.cloud.google.com/apis/credentials.